RafaiTariq/Flask-Web-App/README.md

 # Deploy Keras Model with Flask as Web App

-> A pretty and customizable web app to deploy your DL model with ease
+> A pretty and customizable multi page web app built on Flask to deploy your DL model with ease.

+- Image Classifier (home page)
+- Color recognizer

-## Getting started in 10 minutes
+## Getting started

 - Clone this repo
 - Install requirements